EmileFaure/AquaticFunctionalTraitsMap/README.md

 Mental map associated to the article: Functional trait-based approaches as a common framework for freshwater and marine ecologists.

 ## Interactive mental map
-In the file *Traits_Mental_map_ScholarLinks.html* you will find the interactive mental map of aquatic functional traits as described in the unified topology proposed in Martini et al. (2020).
-The R code is available in the *Traits_Mental_Map.R* file, and all text files that allowed to build it can be downloaded in the repository.
-A detailed description of the methods used for building this map is available in the *METHODS.md* file.
+The file *Traits_Mental_map_ScholarLinks.html* allows to download the html interactive mental map of aquatic functional traits as described in the unified topology proposed in Martini et al. (2020, under revision).
+The R code is available in the *Traits_Mental_Map.R* file, and all text files that allowed to build it can be downloaded from the repository.
+A description of the methods used for building this map is available in the *METHODS.md* file.

 Hover your mouse over a node to highlight its connections.
 A simple click on a trait node will open a bibliography search about this trait in aquatic ecology studies.
 A maintained click on any node will allow you to move it around.
 Scroll to zoom in or out.